 Traditional broccoli salads are made with a mayo-based dressing.
 While those are seriously yummy, I wanted something a little different here.
 My Citrus Tahini Dressing works perfectly.
 It’s creamy and flavorful with a big hit of fresh orange which pairs so well with the ingredients in this dish and makes a healthy broccoli salad you can feel good about!
 Bonus: it’s totally oil-free!

-Don’t waste the broccoli stems!
+Yes!
 They are edible and delicious!
 They have a more mild flavor than the florets and a wonderfully crisp texture.
 Buying just the broccoli crowns is usually more expensive than buying the crowns with the stalks still attached, so save yourself some money, buy the whole thing, and use it to bulk up this healthy salad.

-More healthy broccoli recipes
+More vegan broccoli recipes

 - Broccoli Brussels Sprouts Salad